P. J. (given name)

-The initials P. J. are used by several noted people.
+The initials P. J. or PJ are used by several noted people.
 This is often an abbreviation for their first and middle names, but can also be used when their first name starts with P, and the 'J' stands for the suffix Junior (as in P. J. Fleck), or can even be the legal first name.
 As it is often an abbreviation, it has no actual meaning.